 From large scale event design to small City Hall wedding bouquets, we design parties, launches, and weddings of all shapes and sizes.

-Our designs grace a select number of private residences and businesses,
+Our designs grace a select number of private residences and businesses, including

 Landscape design, installation and maintenance of outdoor spaces in the NYC area.